Tawa College Tawa College

 Term 1

 How the law works: What is crime?
-What is justice?
+What are torts, for example, negligence, privacy and deffirmation?
+How do we resolve disputes?

 There are Legal Studies unit standards that are assessed in Term 1 covering these ideas.
 They will help to provide a framework for the rest of the year's course.